IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ### Single-layer Intra-domain IP Links

-It is worth noting that the P-PNC may not be aware of whether an Ethernet interface on the router terminates a multi-layer or a single-layer intra-domain Ethernet link.
+It is worth noting that the P-PNC may not be aware of whether an Ethernet interface on the IP router terminates a multi-layer or a single-layer intra-domain Ethernet link.

-In this case, the P-PNC, always reports two Ethernet LTPs for each Ethernet interface on the router, e.g., the Ethernet LTP 1-0 and 1-1 on PE13, shown in {{fig-intra-domain-link}}.
+In this case, the P-PNC, always reports two Ethernet LTPs for each Ethernet interface on the IP router, e.g., the Ethernet LTP 1-0 and 1-1 on PE13, shown in {{fig-intra-domain-link}}.

 {::include ./figures/intra-domain-single-layer-link.md}